 As a cosmetology professional in Montana, you may find that the job outlook is fairly stable.
-Once youve carved out your niche in the beauty community, its important to keep hold of it by staying current on your educational requirements.
-Per O*Net, the demand for cosmetologists in Montana is expected to increase by 3% through 2022.
+Once you've carved out your niche in the beauty community, it's important to keep hold of it by staying current on your educational requirements.
+The demand for cosmetologists in Montana is expected to increase by 14% through 2026.
 As you expand your skill base and learn more about the beauty industry in Montana, your personal job outlook may improve.
 Cosmetology salaries in Montana tend to be in line with national averages, and your income potential may even increase as you take your education further.
-O*Net reports that the average salary for a Montana cosmetologist is $23,600 per year, which is actually slightly higher than the national average.
+O*Net reports that the average salary for a Montana cosmetologist is $23,570 per year, which is actually slightly higher than the national average.